cognivore/collapsization/devlog/2025-12-10-architecture-refactoring.md

 └── debug_hud.gd  # Configurable debug overlay panel
 ```

+**Reality check:** `DebugHUD` is reusable and lightweight, but it ships always-on debug behavior: `_debug_enabled` defaults to true and `game_hud.gd` is peppered with `print`/`push_warning` calls.
+There's no build-time or runtime toggle to silence it outside of manual code edits, so production noise risk remains.

 ### Network Protocol

 Serialization for nominations and placements was inline in `GameManager`.
 We created: